mmeendez8/mmeendez8.github.io/_posts/2024-04-15-video-segmentation.md

 ### VisTR (2021)

 VisTR, short for VIS Transformer, emerged as one of the initial transformer-based VIS methods to achieve notable accuracy on the YouTube-VIS dataset, thanks to an effective adaptation of DETR [2] for segmentation.
 This framework processes a fixed sequence of video frames using a ResNet backbone to independently extract features from each image.
-These extracted features are then concatenated, enriched with a 3D positional encoding, and inputted into an encoder-decoder transformer architecture, which outputs a sequence of object predictions in order.
+These extracted features are then concatenated, enriched with a 3D positional encoding, and injected into an encoder-decoder transformer architecture, which outputs a sequence of object predictions in order.

 <div class="post-center-image">
     {% picture pimage /assets/images/fullsize/posts/2024-04-15-video-segmentation/vistr.png --alt VisTR architecture diagram  %}